List of whisky distilleries in England: Wharf Distillery

 Their first whisky, named Cattle Creep after the narrow tunnel passing under the nearby Grand Union Canal, was released in January 2019.
 Matured in a 55L Madeira cask, this very limited release was bottled at 42.9% with a cask strength Distiller's Cut at 58.8% being made available in June 2019.
 The release of their whisky made them England's smallest whisky distillery.

 The distillery takes its name from its original location on Galleon Wharf alongside the Grand Union Canal, although it is now located in the market town of Towcester, Northamptonshire.

+Proposed

+On August 24 2026, Spirit Capital received planning permission from Cornwall Council to build The Bodmin Jail Distillery on the 18th century Bodmin Jail site in Cornwall which is valued at £80 million (US$109.2m), will create 15 jobs and will produce Cornish whisky a regional designated type of English whisky.